shugg.dev

 projects

-Creating things - especially things I dreamed up myself - is incredibly rewarding and one of my greatest passions in life.
+Creating things - especially things I dreamed up myself - is one of my greatest passions in life.
 Mix that with a couple of computer science degrees and you wind up with lots of coding projects.
 Here are a few notable mentions of things I've created (or are still creating):

 I also worked on some pretty neat projects in school.
 Here are some of my favorites: